-In the same district of the Louvre Museum, there is the Opera Garnier, one of the world’s renowned opera-houses.
+In the same district of the Louvre Museum, there is the Opera Garnier, one of the world’s renowned opera houses.
 The Opera Garnier is certainly one of the most beautiful buildings in Paris.
 Not only does it welcome world-class opera and ballet performances, but its architectural beauty and interior decoration make it a visit not to be missed.
-At the end of the 19th century, the Opera Garnier was to the place to be for society life and small talk among the elite!
+At the end of the 19th century, the Opera Garnier was the place to be for some small talk among the elite!

-After this cultural overdose it is time to give your brain a break and let your wallet feel a little lighter.
+After this cultural-heavy day, it is time to give your brain a break and let your wallet feel a little lighter.
 By a little I mean a lot, and by a lot I mean a lot a lot.
-The Galeries Lafayette in Paris are in the same vein as Harrod’s in London, Bloomingdale’s in New York or Isetan in Tokyo.
-You can find all the major brands of ready-to-wear and lingerie, cosmetics, fragrances and jewerly.
-Little tip: it is possible to visit the terrace on the top floor!
+The Galeries Lafayette in Paris is in the same vein as Harrod’s in London, Bloomingdale’s in New York or Isetan in Tokyo.
+You can find all the major brands of ready-to-wear and lingerie, cosmetics, fragrances and jewellery.

 Métro station: Abbesses – Line 12 (green); Anvers – Line 2 (blue)

 Montmartre is the highest Paris hill at 130 meters.
 Rural until 1900, it became famous in the late 1800 with the arrival of artists such as Renoir, Van Gogh, and Picasso.
 In spite of the affluence of tourists from all over the world, Montmartre still keeps its charm and its villagey atmosphere.
 Montmartre’s most recognizable landmark is the Basilica du Sacré-Coeur, constructed from 1876 to 1912.
 The white dome of this Roman Catholic basilica sits at the highest point in the city.